openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The application package does not meet installation-free requirements, such as exceeding the size limit.
+The application package does not meet the installation-free requirements, such as exceeding the package size limit.

 **Resolution Steps**

 Check whether the application supports installation-free.

-## 16000053 Not a Top-Level Application
+## 16000053 Ability Not on Top of UI

 **Error Message**